JamieGainer/Linear_Autoencoder_and_FFT_for_MNIST/README.md

 1. autoencoding of 784 (= 28 x 28 black and white pixel) MNIST data
 2. autoencoding of 784 (= 28 x 28 black and white pixel) Fast Fourier Transformed (FFT) MNIST data
-3. feature spaces consisting of $m$ features from autoencoding MNIST data and $n$ features from autoencoding FFT MNIST data.
+3. feature spaces consisting of m features from autoencoding MNIST data and n features from autoencoding FFT MNIST data.

 The autoencoders here are all linear autoencoders with no bias vectors.